Lobster tail

-Where to find the best seafood in Chicago
+The best seafood restaurants in Chicago

-Whether it's smoked shrimp and salmon or sweet, succulent crab legs, Chicago's top seafood specialists have it all
+Whether it's smoked shrimp and salmon or sweet, succulent crab legs, Chicago's top seafood specialists have it all.

 Advertising